discolabs/cartjs/README.md

 Cart.js currently depends on [jQuery][] for its AJAX helpers, custom event bindings and utility methods.
 This usually isn't a problem as most Shopify themes ship with jQuery.

 [Rivets.js] is required if you want to use the DOM Binding module.
+The distribution of Cart.js includes a minified asset (`rivets-cart.min.js`) which contains both the Cart.js library and a bundled version of Rivets.js.

 [Rivets.js]: http://rivetsjs.com
 [jQuery]: http://jquery.com